2024 Solar Incentives Guide for George Mason, VA - Tax Credits & Rebates

 EcoWatch's George Mason, VA Solar Incentives FAQs

 Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-You can also reduce the CO2 emissions from your home by 100 pounds yearly, or around 2,000 pounds over 20 years.
+A solar system can also reduce your home's CO2 emissions by 100 pounds annually, or roughly 2,000 pounds over 20 years.

-While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives can be claimed on a second home, provided that it is in the United States and owned by you.
-There may be additional incentives available specifically for commercial properties, depending on the specifics.
+While we recommend speaking with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
+There may be additional incentives available for commercial properties specifically, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.